HIV and AIDS

 Can people with HIV live normal lives?

-Yes, with proper treatment and care, many people with HIV lead long, healthy lives.
+With proper treatment and care, many people with HIV can manage their condition and lead active, healthy lives.

 If you have any feedback, please get in touch.